Pete Marketos

 Overview

 Pete Marketos tries high-stakes lawsuits to juries.
-He has won many trials in state and federal court over more than 20 years.
-Pete’s verdicts have been featured in the National Law Journal’s “Big Money Wins” and VerdictSearch’s “Top Verdicts.”
+He has won dozens of trials in state and federal court over more than 25 years.
+Pete’s verdicts have been featured in the National Law Journal’s “Big Money Wins” and VerdictSearch’s “Top Verdicts,” and they include some of the largest verdicts in the nation.

-Today, Pete focuses his practice on plaintiff-side commercial litigation and relator-side False Claims Act trials.
-Recently, Pete and his colleagues obtained a nine-figure verdict in a False Claims Act case against Johnson & Johnson subsidiary Janssen Products after a five-week federal jury trial.
-Relators are currently pursuing a final judgment of more than $1.5 billion.
+Pete focuses his practice on plaintiff-side commercial litigation and relator-side False Claims Act trials.
+In 2024, Pete and his partners reached a $100 million False Claims Act settlement against PharMerica shortly before trial.
+Later that year, Pete and his colleagues obtained a nine-figure verdict in a False Claims Act case against Johnson & Johnson subsidiary Janssen Products after a five-week federal jury trial.
+RM is currently pursuing a final judgment of more than $1.7 billion.

 Education